Padmaksh-Mishra/TPC-portal-PHP/README.md

 # Placement Portal

 Placement Portal is a web application designed to streamline the placement process for students and companies.
 It provides a platform for students to explore job opportunities, apply for positions, and manage their profiles.
-Companies can post job openings, review applications, and schedule interviews through the portal.

-## About

-The Placement Portal simplifies the process of connecting students with companies for employment opportunities.
-It offers a user-friendly interface for students to browse available job listings, submit applications, and track their application status.
-Companies can create profiles, post job openings, review applicants, and schedule interviews with prospective candidates.
-The portal enhances efficiency and transparency in the placement process for both students and companies.
+Companies can post job openings, review applications.The portal enhances efficiency and transparency in the placement process for both students and companies.

 ## Features